Welcome to today's edition of the Rush 24-7 podcast.

 That's the one where Wolf Blitzer couldn't contain himself.

-Uh then we have um 63% Gallup, 63% say Obama handling the VA scandal poorly.
+63% say Obama handling the VA scandal poorly.

 And it's also the top issue in their poll at the Hill.

-A number four issue is Benghazi, at 59% thinking that it is a priority.
+A number four issue is Benghazi at 59% thinking that it is a priority.

-I mean, if you look at the polling data, you go into it in some depth, uh it doesn't look good for the regime.
+I mean, if you look at the polling data, you go into it in some depth, it doesn't look good for the regime.

-It's the uh it's the kind of polling data, but here's the difference.
+It's the kind of polling data.

 You have to look to find it.